Disc0rdantMel0dy/FellowshipRTFM/docs/dungeons/sailors_abyss.md

 ---

-## 🧑‍💼 Boss: <Boss Name>
+## 🧑‍💼 Boss: Sinthara

 ??? note "Tanks (click to expand)"{.role-tank}
     - **Mechanic Name** — Tankbuster or swap mechanic.
-    - Use cooldowns or active mitigation as needed.
+    - Position boss on east side of mast (east as you enter / the side she is on - see image below)
-    - Positional notes (facing, adds, etc.).
+    - Try to angle it so you are slightly South and East of her (see image below)

 ??? note "Healers (click to expand)"{.role-healer}
-    - **Mechanic Name** — Raid-wide AoE or sustained damage phases.
+    - **Deafening Screech** — Raid-wide damage.
+Be prepared for group heal.
-    - Healing cooldown recommendations.
+    - **Undertow** — Magic DOT cast on 2 players (tank excluded).
+Be prepared to dispel after player moves out of party.
-    - Debuff management notes.
+    - There is a constant ticking raidwide so be prepared to heal everyone!

 ??? note "DPS (click to expand)"{.role-dps}
     - **Mechanic Name** — Interrupts, adds, and burst windows.